markus-zhang/Excel-VBA/Studies/VBA-Polymorphism.md

 ```
 LogManager.Log DebugLevel, "we're done here.", "TestLogger"
 ```
 You can see that this is very neat and is closer to C++'s Polymorphism.
+I can immediately use this piece of code for, say, a Monster factory class.
+I can store the info about all monsters in a JSON or a TXT file, and dump it into the Dictionary in Initialization, or to be more precise, in the **Create()** because Event Initialize cannot perform that.
+Then as the client to the framework he may just spawn monsters by their name, or ID.